 Dig Indy Tunnel Facts

-At more than 200-feet below ground, the tunnel system will store more than 200 million gallons of sewage during and after wet weather, and then slowly release the sewage to the wastewater treatment plant when capacity becomes available.
+At more than 200-feet below ground, the tunnel system will store more than 200 million gallons of sewage during and after wet weather, and then slowly release the sewage to the Belmont Advanced Wastewater Treatment Plant when capacity becomes available.
 When the project is complete, sewage overflows into Indiana waterways will be significantly reduced, and water quality will be improved.